Crown Sydney: Controversies

 Despite the development's approval, the Millers Point Fund lodged legal action against the project in early August 2016 challenging the validity of the casino and aiming to have construction on the project halted.
 Crown Resorts responded, stating they would "vigorously defend" their actions.
 The dispute was held in the Land and Environment Court of New South Wales in late August, with a decisive dismissal of the Millers Point Fund's claims.

+On 21 January 2020, the Independent Liquor and Gaming Authority (ILGA) established an inquiry, presided over by Supreme Court of NSW judge Patricia Bergin, into the suitability of Crown entities to operate the Crown Sydney Casino.
+After Crown Resorts made admissions to the inquiry on 17 November 2020 of money laundering having occurred through some of its VIP accounts at Crown venues in other states, ILGA banned Crown Resorts from opening the Crown Sydney casino in December 2020 as had been planned.
+Despite the inability of the casino to open, other operations within the Crown Sydney building were unaffected.

+On 1 February 2021, Bergin reported the findings of the inquiry to ILGA, including findings that Crown was unsuitable to hold a licence to operate the Crown Sydney Casino.
+In February 2022, Crown Resorts accepted a A$8.9 billion takeover offer from US private equity firm Blackstone.
+The deal was approved by the Federal Court of Australia in June 2022 and Crown was delisted from the Australian Securities Exchange.

-In November 2020, Crown Resorts was investigated by Liquor & Gaming NSW after Crown Resorts admitted to money laundering in some of its VIP accounts at Crown venues in other states.
-Consequently, Crown Sydney was blocked from opening its casino entity, although other operations within the building remained unaffected.
-Following a complete overhaul of Crown Resort's board, management and procedures, a conditional license was finally granted for the casino in June 2022, allowing for its opening in August 2022.
+Following a complete overhaul of Crown Resort's board, management and procedures, a conditional licence was finally granted for the casino in June 2022, allowing for its opening in August 2022.

+On 23 April 2024, the NSW Independent Casino Commission reinstated Crown Sydney's unconditional casino licence.